-- a.
-Each Application should be scored so that it competes only with other projects within the same Project and activity type, at least for purposes of generating the initial ranked project list.
-For example, all Applicants proposing to provide supportive services to RRH Projects should be scored and ranked as a separate and distinct group, and none would be evaluated in comparison with Applicants proposing to provide services to PSH projects. - b.
-The CoC has determined that its current portfolio of HUD-funded projects provides the region with the configuration and distribution of housing and services capacity to best address the current regional need, and that retention of that capacity is of paramount importance.
-Consequently, Applicants requesting funding through re-allocation should not be considered unless they maintain existing capacity (by project type, geography and modality) without increasing costs and assure the sustained tenancy of persons served by the Project from which funding is re-allocated.
-Such Applicants could, however, be considered for funding as part of a Bonus Project.
+Each Application should be scored so that it competes only with other projects within the same Project and activity type, at least for purposes of generated the initial ranked project list.
+For example, all Applicants proposing to provide supportive services to RRH Projects should be scored and ranked as a separate and distinct group, and none would be evaluated in comparison with Applicants proposing to provide services to PSH projects.